 Two of the world’s largest platinum mines lie just outside Rustenburg, earning it the nickname ‘Platinum City’, which is hardly a fair description of the city that started out as little more than a church and farming community centre, named as a ‘place of rest’ that still manages to retain its small town atmosphere.

-Rustenburg is one of the oldest towns in this part of the world.
-It lies surrounded by the Magaliesberg mountain range, its streets lined with the ubiquitous jacaranda tree.
-It’s a pretty little town, despite being a city, and there is an element of sluggishness to Rustenburg that makes it so attractive, lying as it does only 112 kilometres from Johannesburg and not far from the Sun City complex …
+One of the oldest towns in this part of the world, it lies surrounded by the Magaliesberg mountain range, its streets lined with the ubiquitous jacaranda tree.
+It’s a pretty little town, despite being a city, and there is an element of sluggishness that makes it so attractive, lying as it does only 112 kilometres from Johannesburg and not far from the Sun City complex …

 The temperature here is normally about 4 degrees warmer than Gauteng; it’s malaria free, with access to a number of game parks, including the Rustenburg Nature Reserve and the Pilanesberg Game Reserve, and relatively free of crime, making it an attractive option for visitors.